The Farmer's Daughter

 So much is going on here that it like a whirlwind of activity.
 Delivery trucks and tractors with all kinds of different implements are constantly going in and out.
 The air smells of manure as many fields all around us are getting a dose of fertilizer.
 The green houses are filling up and Jeff has the planter tuned up and ready to go.
 The cold nights are still keeping us from getting our first plantings in the ground but we should be ready roll very soon.
 16 acres of oats were planted late last week.
 The Hussey’s harvest the oats for their horses and then we bale the leftover straw for bedding for our beef cattle.
 We are going to focus very heavily on cover cropping this year to help keep weeds at bay and increase the organic matter in our soil.
 We are trying to increase some of our early crops and give our customers more selection in the early summer.
 Baby spinach, early carrots, radishes and lettuces are just a few of things that we are trying to get in earlier then usual.
 We are busy planning for a couple of events this summer and getting our maze design settled.
 I know Gramp would be so proud of the progress we are making and the way things, business wise and family wise, are going.
 Staying progressive in this industry is so important.
 He made sure to do just that and taught us to do the same.

-The goats have are now in their new pasture behind the farm stand and they are soaking up the sun.
+The goats are now in their new pasture behind the farm stand and they are soaking up the sun.
 Feel free to stop by and give them a pat.
 They adore the attention!
 We have added to 13 new beef cattle to the barn and 30 new pigs.
 Miss K is in love with the little guys.
 I can see a lesson on the circle of life coming this fall when they go to market…

 We got some much needed rain earlier in the week.
 The girls had a blast playing in mud puddles and using their umbrellas.